 Michael Puente - Training Specialist, [email protected], (602) 774-9371.
 Mike is responsible for Basic Curriculum review, revision and development in concert with AZ POST SME Committees and is an active instructor in AZ POST basic and advanced training curriculum.

 Tammy Schliefer - Administrative Assistant, [email protected], (602) 774-9358.
-Tammy is responsible for AZ POST academy administration, Vendor approvals for training classes, processing of Specialist Instructor applications, and all administrative functions for Basic and Advanced Training.
+Tammy is responsible for AZ POST academy administration, processing of Specialist Instructor applications, and all administrative functions for Basic and Advanced Training.

 AZPOST Instructor Schools

 A schedule of AZPOST instructor schools is located in the AZPOST Agency Self Service Center, which can be accessed by the designated Training Coordinator for each law enforcement agency in the State.
 To register for an instructor school, please contact your Agency Training Coordinator as they have the ability to register officers for classes.